-Besides his own writing and music, academic work and professional employment, Stewart’s major projects over the years have included:
+Besides his own writing and music, academic work and professional employment, Jeremy Stewart has undertaken a number of artistic projects over the years.

 “Few musical events in local history can compare to the lineup that’s been assembled for Caledonia Sings, a tribute night to beloved singer-songwriter-playwright-performer Raghu Lokanathan.” – The Prince George Citizen

 This concert was produced at the Prince George Playhouse, and featured performers including Naomi Kavka, Danny Bell, Patrick Kilcullen, and others performing songs by Raghu Lokanathan.
 The stage sets were designed and built by Eliza Houg.

 Dreamland School of the Arts was the partnership of Stewart and his wife Erin Arding in creating a professional music school for all ages.
 From 2014-2017, the school was located at 4th and Queensway in Prince George; it was recognized in the Prince George Citizen as Prince George’s Best Music School in 2016.
 Teachers who taught at the school included Erika Callewaert, Danny Bell, Curtis Abriel, Naomi Kavka, Lisa Toon, and many other wonderful teachers.

 Welcome to Debby’s, 2014